 Om (aum): Loving kindness, compassion, sympathetic joy, and equanimity.
 Heightened consciousness.

 Fleur de lis: A symbol of royalty, protection, and life.

 Skull: Symbol of death.

-Wing: If whole, represents freedom, if broken or clipped, represents restriction.
-A pair of wings can symbolize the loss of a loved one.
+Wing: If whole, it represents freedom; if broken or clipped, restriction.
+A pair of wings can represent the loss of a loved one.